schipeltaper/veganexplainer/index.md

 ### SCRIPT

 [Foreshadowing the video]
+**According to the academy of Nutrition and Dietetics appropriately planned vegan diets are healthful and nutritionally adequate for all stages of the life cycle, and also for athletes.**

 **In this video we will show you how you can have a perfectly healthy plantbased diet based on the current scientific consensus.**

 > Sources that claim this is possible:
 >  - [National Library of Medicine](https://pubmed.ncbi.nlm.nih.gov/27886704/) *"appropriately planned vegetarian, including vegan, diets are healthful, nutritionally adequate, and may provide health benefits for the prevention and treatment of certain diseases."*
-> - [Voedingscentrum](https://www.voedingscentrum.nl/nl/service/vraag-en-antwoord/gezonde-voeding-en-voedingsstoffen/hoe-kan-ik-gezond-veganistisch-eten-.aspx) Translated from Dutch: *"How can I eat a vegan healthily?"* followed by a detailed explanation.
+> - [Voedingscentrum](https://www.voedingscentrum.nl/nl/service/vraag-en-antwoord/gezonde-voeding-en-voedingsstoffen/hoe-kan-ik-gezond-veganistisch-eten-.aspx) Translated from Dutch: *"How can I eat vegan healthily?"* followed by a detailed explanation.
 > - [World Health Organization](https://apps.who.int/iris/bitstream/handle/10665/349086/WHO-EURO-2021-4007-43766-61591-eng.pdf?sequence=1&isAllowed=y) *"healthful and well-planned plant-based meals can provide adequate levels of micronutrients."*
 > - For athletes: [*"it is the contention of this article that a nutritive vegan diet can be designed to achieve the dietary needs of most athletes satisfactorily"*](https://pubmed.ncbi.nlm.nih.gov/28924423/)